Most people will not need third Covid jab this winter, Oxford vaccine professor says

 The lead scientist of the Oxford/AstraZeneca vaccine programme has said giving people a third Covid jab is unnecessary in most cases because immunity from two doses is “lasting well”.

-Prof Dame Sarah Gilbert has said the “first dose has the most impact” for immunity, and advised that Britain “do better” by sending more vaccines to countries where only small numbers of people have been vaccinated.
+Professor Dame Sarah Gilbert has said the “first dose has the most impact” for immunity, and advised that Britain should send more vaccines to countries where only small numbers of people have been vaccinated.

-She told The Telegraph that current levels of vaccination in Britain are sufficient even against the more-contagious delta variant.
+She told The Telegraph that current levels of vaccination in Britain are sufficient even against the more contagious delta variant.

 Dame Sarah said: “We will look at each situation; the immuno-compromised and elderly will receive boosters.
 But I don’t think we need to boost everybody.
 Immunity is lasting well in the majority of people.”